Muntaha-Islam0019/Recipe-Book/README.md

-# RecipeBook
+# Recipe Book

+Recipe Book is your personal recipe assistant where you can store recipes and also make shopping list for missing ingredients.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.6.

 ## Development server